anthonyakl/Wordpress-Deadikace/README.md

 ## 8. Images

-Automatic image sourcing (Wikimedia Commons search + a Pexels stock-photo fallback) has been removed.
-It was matching the wrong subject often enough to do more harm than good -- for example, returning a photo of an actual eagle for an article about the band Eagles, since a plain name/keyword search can't reliably tell a band name apart from an unrelated same-named subject.
-Rather than risk publishing an irrelevant or misleading photo, articles are published without inline images for now.
-If/when a more reliable way to source on-topic images is worth revisiting, that can be added back as a separate, carefully-tested step.
+Automatic image *search* (Wikimedia Commons keyword search + a Pexels stock-photo fallback) was removed after it repeatedly matched the wrong subject -- for example, returning a photo of an actual eagle for an article about the band Eagles, since a plain name/keyword search can't reliably tell a band name apart from an unrelated same-named subject.

+In its place, the agent now uses the **source article's own preview image** (its `og:image` -- the same photo that outlet's own article uses when shared on social media) and re-hosts it as the featured image on Deadikace, with alt text crediting the original outlet.
+This is at least topically correct, since it's the outlet's own chosen photo for that specific story.

+**Important tradeoff to understand:** this is *not* a copyright-clear source the way a CC-licensed Wikimedia Commons photo is.
+Most competitor news photos are copyrighted, not freely licensed, so re-hosting them carries real legal risk.
+This was a deliberate choice (image relevance over licensing certainty) after weighing both options -- if you'd rather have no image than a possibly-copyrighted one, set `ENABLE_SOURCE_IMAGES` to `false` as a GitHub Secret (see `src/config.py`) and articles will publish without a featured image again, same as before.
+If a source article has no og:image, or the download/upload fails, the article still publishes normally without one either way.

 ## 9. How off-genre topics get filtered out